buhrmi/vue-pouch/README.md

 #### Reactive Properties

+* `$pouch.loading`: Contains an object with synced database names as the keys.
+The value of each key is `true` while the initial loading happens.
+This API is a little bit unreliable at the moment.
 * `$pouch.hasAuth`: `true`, if VuePouch has credentials
 * `$pouch.authError`: Contains the authentication error, if one occured (eg. when calling useAuth, createUser, etc).
 * `$pouch.session`: Contains information about the current session with the remote database (eg. user name, roles, etc.)